Home

 Learning Objectives

-1. To provide TSP students with professional immersion experiences beyond schools;
+1. To provide student teachers with professional immersion experiences beyond the school environment;

-2. To learn leadership and operations skills from a different industry where possible;
+2. To learn leadership and operational skills from different industries where possible;

 3. To develop values and skills that promote personal growth;

-4. To develop attitudes conducive to effective interpersonal relationships;
+4. To develop attitudes that support effective interpersonal relationships;

-5. To develop skills in the application of theory in practical work situations beyond the classroom;
+5. To apply theoretical knowledge in practical work situations beyond the classroom;

-6. To develop personal networks useful for future organizational collaborations.
+6. To build personal networks that may support future organisational collaborations.

-In the 5 weeks attachment period, students should be able to:
+In the 5 - 7 weeks attachment period, student teachers should be able to:

-1. Apply acquired knowledge learned in the university to situations beyond the classroom environment.
+1. Apply knowledge acquired at the university to situations beyond the classroom environment.

-2. Acquire life competency skills and values that will promote personal growth and development.
+2. Develop life competencies and values that promote personal growth and development.

-3. Acquire good corporate practices that support their future roles as career counsellors
+3. Gain exposure to good corporate practices that support their future roles as career counsellors

-4. Support a work project that will value add to the function and operations of the partner organisation.
+4. Support a work project that adds value to the functions and operations of the partner organisation.

 Back to Top